Published: Friday, May 1st 2020

 This website doesn’t actively store any personally identifiable information (also known as PII data) locally or transmit any PII data to any third party.
 By surfing the web, however, your IP address might be stored in access logs by my hosting provider Netlify or in systems between your device and Netlify, but for all intents and purposes, that’s beyond my control.

 Like most websites, I do link to documents on other websites.
-I do my best, however, to make sure this website doesn’t depend on resources (such as images or fonts) from other places on the web, especially from companies (such as Google and Facebook) that are known for snooping in on our browsing activity.
+I do my best, however, to make sure this website doesn’t depend on resources (such as images or fonts) from other places on the web, especially from companies (such as Google and Facebook) that are known for snooping in on people’s browsing activity.

 This website belongs to me, Fredrik Berglund.
 On it I publish my personal thoughts and ideas.
 If you want to contact me, you are more than welcome to send an email to [email protected].
 If you want to encrypt your message, you can find my public PGP key here.